-Vacation is always on people’s minds.
-Unfortunately, many employers are afraid to provide it, and even when provided, employees are afraid to take it.
-The main causes for concern are that work will pile up, deadlines won’t be met, and productivity will come to a halt.
-Apart form the actual work, employees even worry many times that their employer will view them negatively for taking too much leave.
+Unfortunately, many employers don’t see the value of vacation to the productivity of their employees.
+Their main causes for concern being that work will pile up, deadlines won’t be met, and productivity will come to a halt.
+Similarly employees worry that their employer will view them negatively for taking too much leave.

 1. Brazil – 30 Days